adeo/panda-lab/docs/src/first-test.md

 ---
 # Create your first test

-The PandaLab gradle plugin makes it easy to create test tasks.
-It is possible to create several gradle tasks if you have very specific needs.
+The PandaLab gradle plugin helps you create test tasks to run on the lab.
+It is possible to create different gradle tasks to deal with very specific needs.

 ## Configuration